Orchesty/orchesty/docusaurus/documentation/docs/changelog/index.md

   - removed **ORCHESTY_API_KEY**

 ### Sdk
-- No longer has required database dependency -> db access has been replaced by WorkerApi
+- No longer has the required database dependency -> db access has been replaced by WorkerApi
 (MongoClient is still existing but no longer created & registered into container by default)
 - Changed CurlSender result code

 Method send(..., codes) accepts `codes` with different setting, if not specified, given range is considered success.
-For more concrete settings, you can provide an object containing **success**, **repeat** (will try again later), **stopAndFailed** (sends message into trash as failed) ranges.
+For more concrete settings, you can provide an object containing **success**, **repeat** (will try again later), **stopAndFailed** (sends a message into trash as failed) ranges.

 Example ranges:
 ```